split-banner-image

 Four Clinical Fellows were supported in 2023 as part of the Breast Cancer Trials Clinical Fellowship Program.

-What is the Clinical Fellowship Program
+What is the Breast Cancer Trials (BCT) Clinical Fellowship Program?

 Developing new research ideas and supporting the next generation of researchers is at the heart of the new Clinical Fellowship Program.

-The Program is aimed at early career researchers, who have a high-level interest in clinical research and qualifications in the disciplines of medical oncology, pathology, psychology and other supportive care specialties, radiation oncology, radiology or surgery.
+The Program is aimed at early career researchers, who have a high-level interest in clinical research and qualifications in the disciplines of medical oncology, pathology, psychology and other supportive care specialities, radiation oncology, radiology or surgery.

 Fellows work on projects that are directly relevant to Breast Cancer Trials (BCT) that potentially involve: